ShamOps/swc/README.md

 # swc
 # Shadow Wordlist Creator

-A Simple Script To Which Will Create Wordlist For Brute Force Attacks
+A Simple Script Which Will Create Wordlist For Brute Force Attacks

 INSTALLATION: